PulsarHRI/pulsarhri.github.io/docs/03-Changing-Parameters.md

     print("Disconnected and cleaned up.")
 ```
 # Run and Verify That the Motor Control Behaves as Required
+This section reinitializes the actuator and sets it up for real-time feedback monitoring.
+It demonstrates how to verify that the actuator behaves as expected after applying the advanced configuration.

 ```py title=""
 def actuator_feedback(address: int, feedback: dict):